sswaner/twilio-aws/README.md

 - Please create a "POST" method.
 Click "Actions" -> "Create Method"
 ![alt tag](./img/config-api-17.png)

-You will need to pick the lambda function you created earlier.
 ![alt tag](./img/config-api-18.png)
 *Use Lambda Function "SMSMessageHandler" and click "Save"*